futurefe414/MusicPlayer/README.md

 #### Editing Songs

-1. Click the **:pencil2: Edit** button in the Actions column
+1. Click the **??
+Edit** button in the Actions column
 2. Modify the song information
 3. Click **Save** to apply changes

 #### Deleting Songs

-1. Click the **:x: Delete** button in the Actions column
+1. Click the **?
+Delete** button in the Actions column
 2. The song will be removed from your library

 ### Favorites

-- Click the **:heart: heart icon** in the Actions column to add/remove favorites
+- Click the **?? heart icon** in the Actions column to add/remove favorites
-- Click **:star: Show Favorites** to filter and view only your favorite songs
+- Click **?
+Show Favorites** to filter and view only your favorite songs
 - Click again to show all songs

 ### Data Management

-- **:file_folder: Open Data Folder** - Opens the folder where your data is stored
+- **??
+Open Data Folder** - Opens the folder where your data is stored
   - Location: `%AppData%\MusicPlayer\`
   - Contains: `songs.json` and `favorites.json`

-- **:arrows_counterclockwise: Reset to Default** - Restores the default song list
+- **??
+Reset to Default** - Restores the default song list
-  - :warning: Warning: This will delete all user-added songs and favorites
+  - ??
+Warning: This will delete all user-added songs and favorites

-## :wrench: Technology Stack
+## ???
+Technology Stack

 - **Framework**: [.NET 8.0](https://dotnet.microsoft.com/)
 - **UI Framework**: [Avalonia UI 11.3.6](https://avaloniaui.net/)